suwebdev/wats-3020-node-1/README.md

 The call to indexOf above would return the value `-1` because that it what the function returns when the value can't be found.
 That means a good logical test for the existence of a character in a string is `s.indexOf("Q") > -1`.

 ## Number methods
-Like strings, numbers have [methods](https://www.w3schools.com/js/js_number_methods.asp).
+Like strings, numbers have [number methods](https://www.w3schools.com/js/js_number_methods.asp).
 The `toFixed()` method helps us to provide decimal places to a number with decimals.
 When you use division `\`, even on integers, you can get decimals places.
 Notice, in the example below that toFixed returns a string and will apply rounding rules.
 ```JavaScript
 let n = 1
 n/6 //returns 0.16666666666666666